quincyzhuang/gnatwerk/_posts/2021-05-27-IS_IS_Areas.md

 title: IS-IS Areas
 ---

 [IS-IS](https://en.wikipedia.org/wiki/IS-IS) is an IGP that provides routing and reachability within an AS.
 It's pretty cool (though has an unfortunate name).
-I've been studying the protocol a bitr and intend to set up some labs, so stay tuned for that...
+I've been studying the protocol a bit and intend to set up some labs, so stay tuned for that...
 In any case, let's talk about IS-IS areas.

 I also apologize for not posting in a while.
 It's been a busy few weeks.